microbiome/OMA/23_multi-assay_analyses.md

 ## Cross-correlation Analysis

 Next we can do the cross-correlation analysis.
-Here we analyse if individual bacteria genera correlates with concentrations of individual metabolites.
-This helps as to answer the question: "If this bacteria is present, is this metabolite's concentration then low or high"?
+Let us analyse if individual bacteria genera correlates with concentrations of individual metabolites.
+This helps to answer the question: "If this bacteria is present, is this metabolite's concentration then low or high"?